-The biological science major provides a flexible program of study integrating both biological and agricultural sciences.
-In addition, it can be used by students to prepare for professional programs in medicine, pharmacy, veterinary medicine and dentistry, as well as for advanced degrees in any of the biological sciences.
-Graduates with a degree in biological sciences are prepared for careers in industry, business and government dealing with food, fiber, health care and environmental stewardship.
+This major provides a flexible program of study integrating both biological and agricultural sciences.
+In addition, it can be used by students to prepare for professional programs in medicine, pharmacy, veterinary medicine, and dentistry, as well as for advanced degrees (Master of Science and Doctor of Philosophy) in any of the biological sciences.
+Graduates with a degree in Biological Sciences are prepared for careers in industry, business, and government dealing with food, fiber, health care, and environmental stewardship.

 - Participate in any school or community animal and/or biological science clubs or organizations

 - Volunteer, work, or shadow in a veterinary or medical practice, pharmacy, etc.

 What jobs can I get with a Biological Science degree?